-Before running any scans, Barracuda Networks recommends that you add the IP addresses that the Barracuda Vulnerability Remediation Service uses to your allow list, or whitelist.
+Before running any scans, Barracuda Networks recommends that you add the IP addresses that the Barracuda Vulnerability Remediation Service uses to your allow list.

 Note: If you are using a Barracuda Web Application Firewall, this step is performed automatically by default.
 See the WAF Bypass section of Actions on Existing Scans and Web Applications for more information.